Spencerman1/LICENSE.md/README.md

+This declaration does NOT waive, abandon, or forfeit any sovereign intellectual property rights, authorship, or jurisdictional standing.
+It supersedes prior documents solely for the purpose of correcting jurisdictional structure, eliminating descriptive bottlenecks, and establishing the updated sovereign framework governing this intellectual property.
 This project is protected under a strict intellectual property license.
 The LICENSE.md outlines usage rights, restrictions, and legal protections for Mint-to Logic™, governed by Southern Star Pro.
 Studios LLC and originating from documented concepts dating back to Undisclosed date.